monitoringartist/docker-killer/README.md

   all
 ```

-Particular tests:
+# Particular tests:

-* `kernelpanic` - it will try to cause kernel panic/reboot
+## kernelpanic

+It will generate kernel panic.

 ```
 docker run \